 All that is left is to do some spraying.
 Pull the trigger and you are spraying.

 This knapsack sprayer can be used with our 3.2-metre & 5.4-metre telescopic lance extensions.
 All you need is one of the connectors which will join the lance handle to the extension handle.
 I have used this sprayer with the telescopic lance and have found it easy to connect.
 TIP: I found that locking the trigger of the telescopic lance in the on position and using the sprayer handle to regulate liquid flow the easiest way to spray.

 I notice that this sprayer can work up to 6 BAR.
 Do I need this much pressure?

 How much pressure you need to use, depends upon where you are spraying and the products you are using.
 Many products around the home and garden can be easily applied with only 3 BAR however if the liquid is thicker then you will need more pressure.
 Just because the sprayer can work up to 6 BAR, you don't have to use it at this pressure.
-This sprayer is fitted with a pressure gauge on the handle that gives you visual confirmation of the pressure you are working at, so you choose which pressure is best suited for you and the products you are using.

 Can I change the side that the compression handle is fitted?

 Yes, the handle can be easily moved from one side to the other.
 It takes a couple of minutes and should be done when the tank is empty of liquid.